pwwl/CoCoTsimulator/README.md

 ## Quickstart guide

-CoCoT runs using jdk 19 or later.
+I run CoCOT using JDK 19 or later, but it seems to work on as little as openJDK 17.
+Code has been tested on Ubuntu 22.04 and MacOS 14.2.

 CoCoT can also use agent simulation files to manually position people for repeatable, realistic results.
-See the `AgentSimulationFiles/formatGuide.txt` for details.
+See the `agent_simulation_files/formatGuide.txt` for details.

 ### Compiling and running